vmware/dod-compliance-and-automation/SUPPORT.md

 Support for issues related to content in a STIG Readiness Guide should be addressed by emailing: stigs@vmware.com

-Requests recieved will be processed on a best effort basis and any needed content updates published in the next content release.
+Requests received will be processed on a best effort basis and any needed content updates published in the next content release.
 In between releases, issues will be documented in a known issues document available in a products folder in this repository.

 **Product Support**